DarkHighness/DuckovLuckyBox/README.EN.md

 ### Shop Features

-1. ⌚ A decent-looking lottery animation (can be skipped by left-clicking the mouse while playing)
+1. ⌚ A decent-looking lottery animation (can be skipped by left-clicking the mouse while playing) (up to 3 lotteries can be opened at once, requires settings to be enabled)

 2. ♻️ "Refresh": Refresh the current merchant's inventory

-3. 👌 "Pick One from Merchant": Randomly draw one item from the current merchant's inventory (reduces stock)
+3. 👌 "Pick One from Merchant": Randomly draw one item from the current merchant's inventory (reduces stock).
+Double-clicking can trigger multiple draws❗

-4. 😊 "Pick One from Roadside": Randomly draw one item from all possible items in the game (doesn't affect the stock)
+4. 😊 "Pick One from Roadside": Randomly draw one item from all possible items in the game (doesn't affect the stock).
+Double-clicking can trigger multiple draws❗

 ### Item Menu Features